 - 1935: Phenix.
 This condensed artsy sans was revived in 2011 at Red Rooster by Steve Jackaman and Ashley Muir as Phoenix Pro.

-- 1937: Empire (Bitstream version).
-This ultra-condensed face was digitally remade and modernized by Santiago Orozco as Dorsa (2011).
+- 1937: Empire.
+This ultra-condensed all caps skyline typeface was digitally remade and modernized by Santiago Orozco as Dorsa (2011).
 Jeff Levine reinterpreted it in 2017 as Front Row JNL.
 Bitstream also has a digital revival.

 Typefaces alphabetic order: